OEE Dashboards: 4 Examples with Excel, PowerBI, Grafana & Co.

 "A well-designed dashboard allows a manager to answer a question in eight seconds or less." - Stephen Few, author of the books 'Information Dashboard Design' and 'Show Me the Numbers'

-This is more true than ever in the digital age.
-Therefore, it is important to use the right software with high functionality and ease of use when creating a dashboard.
+This is truer than ever in the digital age.
+That's why it's important to rely on the right software with high functionality and ease of use when creating a dashboard.

 1. Excel

 Ideal for beginners with limited technical resources.
-It is widespread, and hardly any company operates without Excel.
-However, it requires significant manual effort to maintain current data and calculate OEE effectively.
+It is widespread, and hardly any company works without Excel.
+However, it requires significant manual effort to maintain current data and calculate the OEE effectively.

 Here you can get a free Excel template for OEE calculation.